-Sometimes, your bitcoin miner may stop mining because of the damage of the firmware inside the controller.
-In that case, you can upgrade the firmware of your miner to fix it.
-And also for some cases, you may want to upgrade the firmware of your miner to the latest version so that your miner can get a better performance.
+Sometimes, your miner may stop mining because of firmware issue of the controller.
+In that case, you can fix the issue by upgrading the firmware.
+And also in some other cases, you may want to upgrade the firmware of your miner to the latest version so that your miner can get a better performance.

 - Download the proper firmware.

-- Navigating to “System” –> “Upgrade” page.
+- Navigate to “System” –> “Upgrade” page.